By Wonderwall.com Editors

 Keep reading for more stars who've battled cancer over the years…

-MORE: Follow Wonderwall on MSN for more celebrity & entertainment photo galleries and content
+MORE: Follow Wonderwall on MSN for more top news

 _

 In February 2023, Olivia took a genetic test that looked at 90 genes to assess her cancer risk.
 Both she and her sister learned they were negative for BRCA mutations — the most common breast cancer risk indicator.
-But two months later, the "The Newsroom" actress — who was 42 at the time — learned she had breast cancer.
+But two months later, former star of "The Newsroom" — who was 42 at the time — learned she had breast cancer.

 "I wouldn't have found my cancer for another year — at my next scheduled mammogram — except that my OBGYN, Dr. Thaïs Aliabadi, decided to calculate my Breast Cancer Risk Assessment Score.
-The fact that she did saved my life," Olivia — who shares a young son with comedian John Mulaney — explained in a statement.
+The fact that she did saved my life," Olivia — who shares two children with comedian John Mulaney — explained in a statement.

 "Dr. Aliabadi looked at factors like my age, familial breast cancer history, and the fact that I had my first child after the age of 30.
 She discovered my lifetime risk was at 37%.
 Because of that score I was sent to get an MRI, which led to an ultrasound, which then led to a biopsy.
 The biopsy showed I had Luminal B cancer in both breasts.
 Luminal B is an aggressive, fast moving cancer," Olivia continued.